1.1. In this Agreement:

 (b) All Intellectual Property Rights in the branded Lumi Apps shall remain vested in Lumi;

-(d) Lumi shall remove the branded Lumi App from the Online Stores within 30 days’ of receiving written notice from Customer requesting it to do so.
+(d) Lumi shall remove the branded Lumi App from the Online Stores within thirty (30) days of receiving written notice from Customer requesting it to do so.

 This Clause 3 shall apply only if Equipment is to be provided by Lumi to Customer pursuant to this Agreement.